-In the past, we've focused on helping children and veterans.
-We have strongly supported Children's Miracle Network, which has two affiliated hospitals in St. Louis, and the Credit Unions for Kids program.
-We and our employees have participated in numerous fundraisers for CMN, from bowl-a-thons and raffles to dress-down days and bake sales.
-In addition, we've worked to support veterans' groups and projects throughout the region, sponsoring the National Veterans Golden Age Games and National Veterans Wheelchair Games and providing a wide range of support to the Fisher House at the St. Louis VA Medical Center.
+In the past, our social responsibility efforts focused on helping children and veterans.
+We strongly supported Children's Miracle Network, which has two affiliated hospitals in St. Louis, and the Credit Unions for Kids program.
+We and our employees participated in numerous fundraisers for CMN, from bowl-a-thons and raffles to dress-down days and bake sales.
+In addition, we worked to support veterans' groups and projects throughout the region, sponsoring the National Veterans Golden Age Games and National Veterans Wheelchair Games and providing a wide range of support to the Fisher House at the St. Louis VA Medical Center.
 We also took an active role in Missouri credit unions' efforts to raise funds and mobilize volunteers for Homes for Our Troops, which built two specially adapted homes in Missouri for wounded veterans at no cost.

-We have also given time, treasure and talent to a variety of other local nonprofit organizations in their efforts to better our communities, including Toys for Tots, Susan G. Komen for the Cure, the Arnold Police Department, the Kurt Warner First Things First Foundation’s Warner’s Warm-up coat drives, the Special Olympics, the American Red Cross and animal rescue groups.
+We also gave time, treasure and talent to a variety of other local nonprofit organizations in their efforts to better our communities, including Susan G. Komen for the Cure, the Arnold Police Department, the Kurt Warner First Things First Foundation, the Special Olympics, the American Red Cross and animal rescue groups.

-Arsenal’s community partnerships have won us 14 Dora Maxwell Social Responsibility Awards from the Missouri Credit Union Association.
+Arsenal’s community partnerships have led to us earning 14 Dora Maxwell Social Responsibility Awards from the Missouri Credit Union Association.

 The people-helping-people philosophy pervades all aspects of our daily business.
 We are especially committed to offering programs, products and services that address our members' needs at every age.

 We provide debt counseling materials to our members and give them the opportunity to meet with a credit counselor.
 Five of our branches boast Member Education Centers, which give our members access to unbiased information on a variety of financial topics.
 We've held member seminars on topics like home and car loans and fraud prevention.

 For making "people helping people" an integral part of our everyday operations, we've received eight Louise Herring Awards for Philosophy in Action from MCUA.
 For our youth and adult financial education efforts, we have been honored with five Alphonse Desjardins Awards from the MCUA.